LPDI-EPFL/masif/docker_tutorial.md

 root@b30c52bcb86f:/masif/data/masif_site#
 ```

 We will now run MaSIF site on chain A of PDB id 4ZQK.
 It is important to always input a chain and a PDB id.
 The first step consists of preparing the data and it is the slowest part of the process.
-It consists of downloading the pdb, extracting the chain, protonating it, computing the molecular surface and PB electrostatics, and decomposing the protein into patches.
+It consists of downloading the pdb, extracting the chain, protonating it, computing the molecular surface and PB electrostatics, and decomposing the protein into patches (about 1 minute on a 120 residue protein):

 ```
 root@b30c52bcb86f:/masif/data/masif_site# ./data_prepare_one.sh 4ZQK_A